andyhong/tcgplayer-shopify/README.md

 # tcgplayer-shopify

-> CLI built with the TCGPlayer API to automate the creation of CVS files to import trading cards into your Shopify store.
+> CLI built with the TCGPlayer API to automate the creation of CSV files to import trading cards as products / variants into your Shopify store.

 ## Requirements